stslex/VPNSec/README.md

 ## What is it?

-Adds tile in Quick Settings fot openning Vpn Settings
+Adds tile in Quick Settings for openning Vpn Settings